“King's offers a vast and varied array of co-curricular activities, unparalleled for a school of its size.”

-King's offers a vast and varied array of co-curricular activities, unparalleled for a school of its size, from sport and drama to music and outdoor pursuits, from CCF and dance to cookery and debating.
+King's offers a vast array of co-curricular activities, unparalleled for a school of its size, from sport and drama to music and outdoor pursuits, from CCF and dance to cookery and debating.
 Importantly King's tries to ensure that as far as possible, there are no conflicts of interest between the various activities.

 Outdoor activities are well catered for within the umbrella of the CCF, and alongside that are the Duke of Edinburgh Bronze and Gold award schemes.
 Kayaking takes place in the pool in winter and in the surf or rapids in the warmer weather.
 The school has its own climbing wall and groups also go climbing in Devon.
 The CCF runs a Royal Navy, Royal Marines and Army section.